aryan9600/cowin-notifier/README.md

 * If a slot opens up for your age group and district, you'll recieve a notification. __Make sure that you don't close the Terminal.__

 ![Alt text](https://raw.githubusercontent.com/aryan9600/cowin-notifier/main/assets/Screen%20Shot%202021-05-05%20at%2017.46.10.png)

+### Linux
+* We use the [reqwest](https://github.com/seanmonstar/reqwest) crate, which has some specific [requirements for Linux](https://github.com/seanmonstar/reqwest#requirements).
+Please follow them first.
+* The rest of the usage is similar to macOS.

+> Note: The notification functionality hasn't been tested yet on Linux.
+Please feel free to play around with the code and test it.

 ## Contributing